AdobeDocs/marketo.en/help/marketo/product-docs/administration/email-setup/filtering-email-bot-activity.md

    ![](assets/filtering-email-bot-activity-3.png)

-1. Select the **Enable Filtering of Email Bot Activity** checkbox.
+1. Click the slider to enable **Filter Bot Activity**.

    ![](assets/filtering-email-bot-activity-4.png)

 >[!NOTE]
 >
->Upon enabling this feature, you may see a drop in email opens and clicks as false numbers get filtered out.
+>You can separately choose whether or not to have bot activity logged.
+If you choose not to, you may see a drop in email opens and clicks as false numbers are filtered out.

-**OPTIONAL STEP**: To disable the feature, simply deselect the checkbox.
+**OPTIONAL STEP**: To disable the feature, simply deselect the slider.
 If you disable, the "Bot Activity in last 90 days" data does **not** reset.

+>[!TIP]
+>
+>Leverage bot activity data in Smart Lists via "Is Bot Activity" boolean (yes/no), or in applicable filter/trigger constraints.